A personal wealth plan is the foundation for building wealth but many people delay in making one.

 For example, when I think about what I enjoy doing, I know I have really enjoyed the following things most all of my adult life:

-- Reading spiritual, philosophy and investing books while sitting by the pool or fireside
+- Reading spiritual, philosophy, and investing books while sitting outdoors on a beautiful day

 - Walking with my Labrador in the woods